theticketfairy/tf-checkout-react-native/README.md

 Callback to hide the login dialog.

 `onLogoutSuccess?: () => void`
 Use it to logout the authenticated user.
 It will delete all the stored data, including access token.
+Please make sure to update the `userFirstName` prop so the component will show the logged out view.

 `onLogoutFail?: () => void`
 Will be called if something went wrong while deleting the local data.